Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 \ifEnableExtend 2013 ``Counting and Sampling Triangles from a Graph Stream''~\cite{DBLP:journals/pvldb/PavanTTW13} \\ 2015 ``StreaM - {A} Stream-Based Algorithm for Counting Motifs in Dynamic Graphs''~\cite{DBLP:conf/alcob/SchillerJHS15} \\ 2015 ``Mascot: Memory-efficient and accurate sampling for counting local triangles in graph streams''~\cite{DBLP:conf/kdd/LimK15,DBLP:journals/tkdd/LimJK18} \\ 2016 ``Triangle Counting in Dynamic Graph Streams''~\cite{DBLP:journals/algorithmica/BulteauFKP16} \\ 2017 ``Exact and Parallel Triangle Counting in Dynamic Graphs''~\cite{DBLP:conf/hipc/MakkarBG17}\\ 2017 ``TRI{\`{E}}ST: Counting Local and Global Triangles in Fully Dynamic Streams with Fixed Memory Size''~\cite{DBLP:journals/tkdd/StefaniERU17} \\ 2017 ``{Edge Sample and Discard: {A} New Algorithm for Counting Triangles in Large Dynamic Graphs}''~\cite{DBLP:conf/asunam/HanS17} \\ 2017 ``On Sampling from Massive Graph Streams''~\cite{DBLP:journals/pvldb/AhmedDWR17} \\ 2018 ``Counting motifs in dynamic networks''~\cite{DBLP:journals/bmcsb/MukherjeeHBK18} \\ 2019 ``Sampling Methods for Counting Temporal Motifs''~\cite{DBLP:conf/wsdm/LiuBC19} 2020 ``Efficient Sampling Algorithms for Approximate Temporal Motif Counting''~\cite{DBLP:conf/cikm/00040JLT20}\\ \fi{}

-To summarize for this problem the empirical work is far ahead of the theoretical work and it would be interesting to better understand the theoretical complexity of motif search and motif counting.
+To summarize for this problem the empirical work is far ahead of the theoretical work and it would be interesting to better understand the theoretical complexity of subgraph and motif counting.